HoerTech-gGmbH/openMHA/COMPILATION.md

 source code was changed and not checked into git, or if different components were compiled from different git commits.

+##### Known issue:
+* The test mha/mhatest/test_addsndfile may fail by a small margin (sample values have relative errors in the order of 10^-5) on macOS.
+  This is too small to be perceptually relevant.
+The pre-compiled openMHA from the pkg installer is not affected.
+We are investigating the cause and will address the issue in a future update.

 ## III.
 Compilation on 64-bit Windows (advanced)

 ### Windows prerequisites